Alsace08/yiming.wang.cv/_pages/about.md

 * *2023.06:* Outstanding Graduate of Beijing (5%)
 * *2023.01:* Outstanding Teaching Assistant for Algebra Courses
 * *2021.12:* Ministry of Education-Huawei ``Future Star'' Joint Commendation Scholarship
-* *2020.12:* The 1st prize of the National College Student Mathematics Competition
+* *2020.12:* The 1st prize in Beijing of the National College Student Mathematics Competition
 * *2018.09:* The 1st prize in Jiangsu Province of the Mathematical Competition of Senior High School of China